 Jake was recently appointed to the Head of Engineering role for a rapidly scaling Australian startup leading a sizeable onshore and offshore tech team.
 Jake’s technical experience and qualifications are exactly what this business needed and he had led globally disparate teams and delivered well in past roles.
 As part of the selection process, Jake had completed a psych assessment.

 I assessed Jake and here is my ‘take on Jake’:

 Jake’s assessment shows that he can be expected to provide a strong yet low key leadership style, slowly and carefully building relationships through demonstrating his own technical and expert skills, leading by example, setting high standards and ensuring compliance.
-He will provide good clarity and goals to his team, and not over or micro-manage.
-He is likely to be most comfortable positioning himself in the role of ‘subject matter expert’ and he will be willing to share his knowledge and expertise with others.
+He will provide good clarity and goals to his team, and not…to read more of this article click here.